 Up-cycling furniture is so fun to do, most of the time it is also much better environmentally than buying new.
 This process can be done with a piece you already or you can go looking.
 Some projects will be easy to complete in a day and others may take much longer depending on the piece.

 If you haven’t already got a piece of furniture that you want to up-cycle, then you will need to.
 I find pieces that have been thrown out and left on street-side all of the time, sometimes I am up for the challenge, in this case, I first check for ‘woodworm.

 Woodworm makes the wood look like it has lots of little holes, you do not want to bring this into your home as it can spread to your other wooden furniture.
-Assuming that the furniture does NOT have woodworm and is SOLID wood, I get it home and study why it has been thrown out.
+Assuming that the furniture does not have woodworm and is made from solid wood, I get it home and study why it has been thrown out.

 When bringing any piece of furniture into your home, you should first clean it all over with warm soapy water.
 Once it is clean, you can then start to repair.
-Broken legs can be easily mended with commercial wood glue, the glue usually dries completely clear so you will not need to worry about the visual aesthetics too much.
+Broken legs can be easily mended with commercial wood glue and clamps.
+The glue usually dries completely clear so you will not need to worry about the visual aesthetics too much.
 Most of the time the legs can be repaired but sometimes they can't.

-If the wood is looking very dull, maybe even some water damage, or just worn out, worn off: flakey paint, wood finish is marked, has scratches, or is dented.
+Once dry, if the wood is looking very dull, has signs of water damage, or looks worn out, worn off: has flakey paint, wood finish is marked, has scratches, or is dented.

-Go around the whole piece with sandpaper always going with the grain to avoid further scratches, your goal here is to smoothen it out, removing the old finish to get it back to its clean wood state, IE: removing all old paint, oil finish, sharp edges, getting rid of scratches, and indents.
+Go around the whole piece with sandpaper always going with the grain to avoid further scratches, your goal here is to smoothen it out, removing the old finish to get it back to its clean wood state, removing all old paint, oil finish, sharp edges, getting rid of scratches, and indents.
 If sanding the old furniture ensure to wear all safety personal protection equipment such as gloves, respiratory mask, etc.

-Next it is a case of removing the dust, this can be done with a damp not wet cloth, after it has dried add linseed oil to the cloth and give it a once over.
-This will provide a beautiful natural finish, it will bring out the natural character of the wood, knots etc or if you would like to you can paint the furniture piece with an appropriate paint however I like to always keep it as natural as possible.
+To remove the dust from sanding, get a damp cloth and give it a once over.
+After it has dried add linseed, avocado or olive oil to the cloth and give it a once over.
+This will provide a beautiful finish, it will bring out the natural character of the wood, knots etc or alternatively you can paint the furniture piece with an appropriate paint however I like to always keep it as natural.

-Warning: You should always be careful when and if using power tools using appropriate protection at all times, use gloves when handling wood in case of splinters, and ALWAYS wear a dust mask when sanding things to protect your lungs.
-Also, you should not sand any wood that you do not know anything about, research should be carried out beforehand if in doubt consult a professional.
+Always be careful when and if using power tools using appropriate protection at all times, use gloves when handling wood in case of splinters, and always wear a dust mask when sanding things to protect your lungs.
+Do not sand any wood that you do not know anything about, research should be carried out beforehand if in doubt consult a professional.